NickTheSecurityDude/DevSecOps-AWS/README.md

 I recommend using SSO to easily switch between accounts, and you can optionally use 1 - 3+ OU's (Organizational Units) for this.

 2. Create the three stacks in order (use us-east-1), wait for each stack to fully complete and log out before moving onto the next,  if you have multiple targets, run the target stack in each of the target accounts.
+(Currently only US-East-1 is supported.)

 | Order | Stack     | Launch |
 | --------- | ----------- | ----------- |